Shabbypenguin/battery-tweak-v3/readme.txt

-collin_ph's Battery Tweaks ported to the Crespo and the Crespo4g
+collin_ph's Battery Tweaks for the HeroC